cyberhexe/packet-storm/README.md

 Your personal hacking station.

-Contains a Docker image with a tool that recursively walks through the given folder and creates a command-line note application for handling them.
+Contains a Docker image with a tool that recursively walks through the given folder and creates a command-line note application for handling markdown and/or text files it discovers.

 ### Usage